ericgrandt/TotalEconomyPaper/docs/jobs/index.md

 ## Modifying Existing Jobs

-A few jobs are created by default
+A few jobs are created by default, but can be modified to your liking.